Loading Events

 Related Events

-Mudslinger also produces The Oregon Triple Crown Series, a series of 5 premiere gravel and mixes surface events: Oregon Coast Gravel Epic, West Coast Gravel, Oregon Gran Fondo, Sasquatch Duro, and Takelma Gravel Grinder.
-People interested in participating can register for each event separately or benefit from the OTC Series Pass, which includes price discounts, bike accessories, and prizes associated with the timed-event awards.
-These are also top events in the area and ones that the team at Strambecco considers to be some of the Best Gravel Cycling Events in the Northwest.
+Mudslinger also produces The Oregon Triple Crown Series, a series of 6 premiere gravel and mixed surface events.
+The full roster includes Real West Gravel (March), Sasquatch Duro (April), Oregon Coast Gravel Epic (May), West Coast Gravel (May), Oregon Gran Fondo (May), and Takelma Gravel Grinder (June).
+These are also top events in the area and ones that the team at Strambecco considers some of the Best Gravel Cycling Events in the Northwest.

-For multi-sport endurance athletes looking for other events in the state of Oregon and broader Northwest region, be sure to check out our full list of Strambecco Best in Class road, gravel cycling and trail running events.
+For multi-sport endurance athletes looking for other events in Oregon and the broader Northwest region, be sure to check out our full list of Strambecco Best in Class road, gravel cycling and trail running events.

 ring of fire course map